mitoc/website/_pages/rentals/intervale-manual.md

 # Location and Access
 ---

 Intervale is located a few miles north of North Conway, NH.
 The exact location of the property and the parking area are shown to Keyholders during Keyholder training.
 There is no street address for either.
-Keyholders can make whatever personal notes are needed to find the property, but should not share any information whatsoever about the location of the parking area or the property.
+Keyholders can make whatever personal notes are needed to find the property, but should not share any information about the location of the parking area or the property.

 Intervale is not road-accessible.
 Therefore, we have an easement which gives us a Right of Way (RoW) to access our property.
 Our RoW passes by a pair of other homes and directly adjacent the property of a third.
 It is important that you follow all of the rules below regarding our RoW when you access our property.
 We must respect our neighbors at all times.
 Failure to follow these procedures constitutes trespassing.